Gjør som tusenvis av andre bokelskere

 This book explores the fascinating and complex lives of the honey badger, the African jackals (black-backed jackal and side-striped), African golden wolves and Eurasian golden jackals.
 It will interest researchers, scientists, and students in wildlife conservation, human-wildlife relations, zoology, biology and environmental science.

 Africa's surviving rhinos are seriously threatened.
-This timely book considers all kinds of human interactions with these magnificent and enigmatic animals, offering a significant contribution to our understanding of wildlife in the African continent.
+This timely book considers all kinds of human interactions with these magnificent and enigmatic animals, offering a significant contribution to our understanding of African wildlife.

 This book explores the fascinating and complex lives of the honey badger, the African jackals (black-backed jackal and side-striped), African golden wolves and Eurasian golden jackals.
 It will interest researchers, scientists, and students in wildlife conservation, human-wildlife relations, zoology, biology and environmental science.